Back to Blog

-More than 1,300 people have already registered by the Center's new round of MOOCS, which will be open until mid July 2015.
-We invite you to join them.
-The MOOCs are hosted on the Canvas.net platform and are taught by Kirk O. Hanson, longtime professor of business ethics at Stanford Graduate School of Business and Santa Clara University.
+Nearly 3,000 students and business professionals have already registered for our online business ethics courses since their launch, and we invite newcomers to the Winter 2015 session, open until June 15, 2015.
+The MOOCs are hosted on the Canvas.net platform and are taught by Kirk O. Hanson, longtime professor of business ethics at Stanford Graduate School of Business and

 Registration is now open

 COURSE 1: BUSINESS ETHICS FOR THE REAL WORLD

 Explores the nature of ethics, its role in a business career, and how to make practical ethical decisions.

 COURSE 2: CREATING AN ETHICAL CORPORATE CULTURE

 Examines how managers and executives can create and sustain an ethical culture.

 3 Hours of Business Ethics Training Each Week for 4 Weeks: